dbindel/cs6241-s21/web/reading.md

 ## General Numerics

-If you want to refresh your general numerical analysis chops and have fun doing it, I recommend the /Afternotes/ books by Pete Stewart.
+If you want to refresh your general numerical analysis chops and have fun doing it, I recommend the _Afternotes_ books by Pete Stewart.
 If you would like a more standard text that covers most of the background relevant to this class, you may like Heath's book (expanded for the "SIAM Classics" edition).
 I was involved in a book on many of the same topics, together with Jonathan